If you’re a website owner or developer, you might feel like the entire world is pressuring you to speed your website up – especially for mobile users.

 If you’re a developer, Google’s written up a nice technical specifications doc for you over here.
 If you’re a website or blog owner (but far from a developer), you’ll have to either hire a developer to take care of your AMP concerns – or to use plugins available for your CMS.

 If you’re on WordPress, you’re in luck, because WordPress already had a number of reliable AMP resources.
 Joost de Valk writes out a step-by-step in his setting up WordPress for AMP post.
 The plugin he recommends is Automattic’s AMP plugin, and Joost has created a plugin called Yoast SEO AMP Glue to take care of the interface between Yoast SEO and the AMP plugin, and other design issues.
+You can also check out Search Engine Land’s Quick 7 Step Guide to Setting Up AMP for WordPress.

 How to validate (Chrome dev tools)